-- (i) Family Relationships and Substantial Shareholders Save for Khaw Khoon Tee who is the father of Khaw Seang Chuan, Khaw Choon Hoong and Khaw Choon Choon, none of the Directors of the Company have any relationship with any Director or substantial shareholders of the Company. - (ii) Directors' Shareholdings Details of the Directors' shareholdings in the Company are provided in the Analysis of Shareholdings Section in this Annual Report. - (iii) No Conflict of Interest All Directors of the Company do not have any conflict of interest with the Company. - (iv) Non-Conviction of Offences All the Directors have not been convicted with any offences other than traffic offences in the past 10 years. - (v) Attendance at Board Meetings The number of board meetings attended by the Directors in the financial year ended 31 December 2017 is disclosed in the Corporate Governance Overview Statement of this Annual Report.
+- (iii) No Conflict of Interest All Directors of the Company do not have any conflict of interest with the Company. - (iv) Non-Conviction of Offences All the Directors have not been convicted with any offences other than traffic offences in the past 10 years. - (v) Attendance at Board Meetings The number of board meetings attended by the Directors in the financial year ended 31 December 2018 is disclosed in the Corporate Governance Overview Statement of this Annual Report.